Woman found guilty of chasing down, killing hit-and-run driver in Clayton County

 She faced charges of malice murder, felony murder, aggravated assault, false imprisonment, and possession of a firearm during the commission of a felony.
 She was found guilty on all counts.

-Channel 2′s Tom Jones has been in the courtroom since the trial began last week.
+Tom Jones with Action News Jax’s sister station WSB-TV has been in the courtroom since the trial began last week.

 Payne sobbed as she was led away in handcuffs.